Wildwood Co-op

 • Facility: We rent space at a local church.
 The facility rental costs will be divided equally between all enrolled families.

-• Supplies: Some classes, such as Fine Art/Handicraft or Artist Study, require extra supplies.
+• Supplies: Some classes, such as Science, Fine Art/Handicraft, or Artist Study, require extra supplies.
 Teachers are encouraged to keep material needs to a minimum.

 Cost